section name header

 Galantamine for Alzheimer's Disease

-Galantamine appears to be effective for slightly improving cognitive function at doses of 16 mg/day or greater, in people with mild to moderate Alzheimer's disease.
-Level of evidence: "B"
+With galantamine at doses of 16 mg/day or greater the decline of cognitive function is slightly lower compared to placebo, in people with mild to moderate Alzheimer's disease.
+Level of evidence: "A"

-A treatment attempt with galantamine is recommended for improving cognitive function in Alzheimer's disease as an alternative to other cholinesterase inhibitors.
+A treatment attempt with galantamine is recommended for slowing the cognitive decline in Alzheimer's disease as an alternative to other cholinesterase inhibitors.

 The recommendation is strong because of possible positive effect on cognitive function.
 The cost of galantamine is low.